Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions: Introduction

+As indicated above, the max-flow min-cut theorem could be compromised.
+Thus we consider its variants for resiliency-by-design control.
+Meanwhile, a more practical concern is that full observation of disruption modes and network states (traffic densities) could not be available to control design.
+To answer (ii), we first show that there exists an open-loop control that attains the MECC if all links have infinite storage space.
+Second, we show that there exists a mode-dependent control that attains the EMCC if the disruptions restrict maximum sending/receiving flows.
+The above results resemble the classical max-flow min-cut theorem.
+Third, we propose a density-dependent control, that is throughput-guaranteed, for general networks disrupted stochastically.
+Finally, we use numerical examples to demonstrate that our methods can enhance network resiliency.

 The rest of this paper is organized as follows.
-Section~\ref{sec_model} describes the network flow model with stochastic cyber-physical disruptions.
-Section~\ref{sec_analysis} analyzes the network's stability and throughput under given control laws.
-Section~\ref{sec_control} discusses resilient control design.
-Section~\ref{sec_conclude} summarizes the main conclusions and mentions several future directions.
+Section~\ref{sec_model} introduces our PDMP model for networks subject to stochastic cyber-physical disruptions.
+Section~\ref{sec_analysis} analyzes the resiliency of this network.
+Section~\ref{sec_control} presents resilient control design.
+Section~\ref{sec_conclude} summarizes the main conclusions and discusses future directions.